 Want to save time with a single, unified monitoring solution?
 Click a logo to get started with APM.
 It takes just a few minutes!

 View the status of all your services at a glance with APM.

 New Relic instruments your application at the code level through the use of one of our many language agents.
 These agents collect metrics from your application and send them to New Relic APM, allowing you to monitor it using pre-built dashboards.

 Get started with APM in just a few short steps:

 - Sign up for a New Relic account.

 - Install the language agent for your app:

-Now all you need to do is generate some traffic to your applicaton and log into your account.
-You should start seeing data flow in within a few minutes!
+Now all you have to do is generate some traffic to your application and log in to your account.
+You should start seeing data flow within a few minutes!

 If data does not appear after waiting a few minutes, follow the troubleshooting tips for your APM agent.

 Want to first estimate costs before using APM?
 See our cost estimate resource.